Iloilo River Esplanade

-The esplanade has become one of the most popular tourist attractions in Iloilo since its opening on August 18, 2012, attracting thousands to millions of visitors each year from all over the country and the world.
-In 2018, the linear park was cited as a "Haligi ng Dangal" awardee for the Landscape Architecture category by the National Commission for Culture and the Arts (NCCA) through the National Committee on Architecture and the Allied Arts.
+The esplanade has been one of the most popular attractions in Iloilo City for both locals and tourists since it opened on August 18, 2012.
+It currently features 13 sections connected by 11 bridges.
+Additional sections include a 1.58 km esplanade along the Iloilo Sunset Boulevard and the under-construction Dungon Creek Esplanade, an approximately 5.96 km linear park along the Dungon Creek, a tributary of the Iloilo River.
+Together, the Iloilo City Esplanade network spans a total of about 16.83 km.

 History

 Dike road

-The road, formally known as Treñas Boulevard, was built to help ease traffic congestion on congested General Luna Street.
+The road, formally known as Senator Efrain Treñas Boulevard, was built in 2008 to help ease traffic congestion on congested General Luna Street.
 The site was an existing dike road devoid of shade and also originally built chiefly as a flood control measure.
 Locals, on the other hand, used the road for recreation, such as jogging and biking.
 The Iloilo City Government realized and reconsidered it, and decided to build a linear park instead of a road.